 - To test an online application only against Firefox and Chrome

-Learn more about Selenium in this insightful blog on How To Test Web Application Using Selenium!
+Learn more about Selenium from this insightful blog on How to Test Web Applications Using Selenium!

 - To design a test using a more expressive language than Selenese

 - To run your test against different browsers (except HtmlUnit) on different operating systems

 - To deploy your tests across multiple environments using Selenium Grid

 - To test web applications with complex AJAX-based scenarios

 - To use a particular programing language in designing your test suit